woodward/vim-flashcards/vim/Window commands.md

-ctrl-w downarrow ⮂  Move to the next window down (does not cycle through windows) ctrl-w j         ⮂  Move to the next window down (does not cycle through windows)
+ctrl-w downarrow ⮂  Move to the next window down (does not cycle through windows) ctrl-w j         ⮂  Move to the next window down (does not cycle through windows) ctrl-w p         ⮂  Move to the previous window

 ctrl-w uparrow   ⮂  Move to the next window up (does not cycle through windows) ctrl-w k         ⮂  Move to the next window up (does not cycle through windows)